moonsense/moonsense-ios-sdk/README.md

 Once initialized you can use the `startSession()` and `stopAllSessions()` methods to start and stop recording sessions respectively.
 If you need finer control over stopping individual sessions, the `startSession()` call returns a `Session` object that includes a `stopSession()` method.

-This repo includes a sample app that demonstrates the SDK usage.
+This repo includes two sample apps and a sample SDK accessibe from the `MoonsenseSamples.xcworkspace` Xcode Workspace:

-## Sample App

-The included `SampleApp` Xcode project contains two targets, `SampleApp` and `SampleApp-Static`.
+- [`SampleApp`](SampleApp/) - This sample app demonstrates the use of the Moonsense iOS SDK within a simple application.
+The example in this case is quite simple and minimal and can serve as a good starting point for developers looking for a quick integration.
+The `SampleApp` Xcode project contains two targets, `SampleApp` and `SampleApp-Static`.
 The `SampleApp` target consumes the `MoonsenseSDK.xcframework` dynamically linked variant.
 The `SampleApp-Static` target consumes the `MoonsneseSDK-static.xcframework` target.
+- [`SamplePaymentApp`](SamplePaymentApp/) - This sample app demonstrates the library usage of the Moonsense iOS SDK.
+Note that the `SamplePaymentApp` does not directly depend on the Moonsense iOS SDK.
+Instead it includes a dependency to the [`SamplePaymentSDK`](SamplePaymentSDK/) which consumes the Moonsense iOS SDK statically linked variant.
+The app developer here does not have any visibility into the Moonsense iOS SDK as they only interface with the `SamplePaymentSDK`.
+The example is useful for SDK/library developers looking to integrate the Moonsense iOS SDK.

 ## Terms Of Service